pmarshall111/PatchingBinaries/README.md

 If you own an application with long build times and you have a client affecting bug, you *may* want to patch the binary to get a fix out quickly.

-You probably wouldn't want to do this.
+Tbh, you probably wouldn't want to do this.

 ## Tutorial